 5. Spot the big five during a safari

-An obvious must-do!
+An obvious must-do during your South Africa backpacking adventure!
 Go for a multiple-day safari at the famous Kruger National Park or visit one of the smaller parks, such as Addo (which I visited).
 Some safari companies offer discounts for backpackers, so make sure to ask around.

 6. Make numerous friends on the Baz Bus!